 In other words… It is painful.
 It is painful to share personal pain publicly.
 It is like rubbing salt into a wound.
 But covering that wound with a band aid, does not make it go away.
 The wound needs exposure to heal, and when the scar emerges, it is not ugly.
 The scar tells a beautiful story of survival.
 Perhaps I sound a little abstract right now.
 Let me break it down…

 At the age of 19, I entered an abusive relationship.
 He did not trust me, he accused me of things I did not do, he cheated on me, he lied to me, he badmouthed me to others, he recruited his friends and family to terrorize me telephonically, he called me vulgar names, he got physical with me a few times, and he even tried to strangle me once.
 He tried to use me financially.
-He wrote off my car, almost killing me and other passengers, whilst speeding and driving drunk in wet conditions.
+He wrote off my car, almost killing me and other passengers, whilst speeding and driving drunk in wet conditions at night.
 I left the relationship many times but kept going back over a period of 8 years!
 I went on to date other men but kept returning to him.
 I was trauma bonded to him and I did not know it.

 What was the result of this relationship?
 I withdrew into a shell, became depressed and lost my confidence.
 Without realizing, I became a people-pleaser and essentially a doormat for everyone to use.
 After leaving him for the final time, it took me 7 years to recover from the abuse; to slowly rebuild myself.
 It took a lot of hard work, and grace from God, but I eventually liberated myself, and regained my confidence and joy.
 I thought I knew everything about abuse from this experience at a young age.
 I was convinced that it could never happen to me again because I would know better.
 But then…

 At the age of 34, I entered a second abusive relationship.
 Yes, 34!
 I was not an inexperienced, naïve teen anymore.
 I was a full-grown, strong, independent, confidant, mature woman when this happened to me.
 And this time it was far worse!
 This abuse was not overt at all, so I did not recognize it and I did not see it coming.
 It was narcissistic abuse.
 This man insulted me, criticized me, judged me, belittled me, lied to me, objectified me and played manipulative mind games with me.
-He tried to control me and change my identity.
+He tried to control me and change my identity (personality, appearance, diet, political views and religious beliefs).
 He also tried to get money from me.
 He ripped my self-esteem to shreds.
 I only realized what was happening when the abuse changed from covert to overt.
 When I fell pregnant, his mask dropped.
 He began to harass me and stalk me because he wanted me to have to an abortion.
 When I refused to have an abortion, he went on to drug me without my knowledge, to kill our unborn baby.

 What was the outcome of this relationship?
 My unborn baby was killed against my will, and my life was endangered in the process.
 I was living abroad at the time and had to flee the country for safety away from him.
 This meant leaving my home, friends, church and job.
 My entire life crashed to pieces, and I ended up with Complex-PTSD due to the abuse, trauma and grief that I experienced at the hands of this psychopathic man.